 A statement issued by the president of the Conference of Catholic Bishops in June 1992 (endorsed by the membership in November 1992) provided five guidelines on how Catholic Church staff should respond to claims of abuse suffered by service recipients.
 Although there are many variations and even more details, the principles still form a useful basis upon which to make policy and apply to institutions that are secular and religious.
 They are set forth here:

 - Respond promptly to all allegations of abuse where there is a reasonable belief that abuse has occurred.

 - If such an allegation is supported by sufficient evidence, relieve the alleged offender promptly of their ministerial duties and refer them for appropriate medical evaluation and intervention.

-- Comply with the obligations of the civil law as regards to the reporting of the incident and cooperating with the investigation.
+- Comply with the obligations of civil law as regards the reporting of the incident and cooperating with the investigation.